This document’s purpose is to make working together as easy and transparent as possible.

 📮 Channels I check my email less frequent.
 Slack me and give me a heads up about some thing you want feedback on, a decision I should make, or something I need to be aware of.

 📢 Over-communicate Add me to anywhere (chats, documents, meetings, emails, etc.) you think I can add value.
-I’d rather decline a meeting, then be bothered about not being aware of a meeting happening.
+I’d rather be in the loops than not being aware that a decision or meeting happened.

 5. Feedback & Recognition